Island platform: United States

-In southern New Jersey and Philadelphia, PATCO uses island platforms in all of its 13 stations to facilitate one-person train operation.
+In southern New Jersey and Philadelphia, PATCO uses island platforms at 13 of its 14 stations to facilitate one-person train operation; the exception is Franklin Square station, which reopened in 2025 with two side platforms because the tracks spread apart there to reach the outer sides of the Benjamin Franklin Bridge.

 The NYC Subway has many stations with island platforms, including all of the Second Avenue Subway stations.

 Unused sides of island platforms

 Sometimes when the track on one side of the platform is unused by passenger trains, that side may be fenced off.
 Examples include Hurlstone Park, Lewisham, Sydney and Yeronga, Brisbane.

 In New York City's subway system, unused sides are located at Bowling Green as well as every express station without express service, such as Pelham Parkway on the IRT Dyre Avenue line.
 In Jersey City, the Newport PATH station has the same configuration as Bowling Green—one side platform and one island platform.